 We know that there are many things that cats like.
 They like to follow you to the bathroom.
 And they love to step all over you and put their butts right in your face when you least expect it, too.
 Cats will sit in all sorts of cute positions that we love as well.
-There’s the bread loaf, the sploot, and of course, that curled up position where they wrap their tails around their paws and hug their bodies for warmth.
-It makes perfect sense for a hairless cat to crave warmth, even though their body temperature naturally regulates at a few degrees higher than the average cat with a fur coat.
+There’s the bread loaf, the sploot, and of course, that curled-up position where they wrap their tails around their paws and hug their bodies for warmth.
+It makes perfect sense for a hairless cat to crave warmth, even though their body temperature is naturally regulated at a few degrees higher than the average cat with a fur coat.
 But, have you ever wondered why it is that cats love to be warm?
-Keep reading to find out the answer why it is that your feline friend craves warmth!
+Keep reading to find out the answer to why it is that your feline friend craves warmth!

 Here’s why cats love to be warm…

 That cute as a button kitty in your living room is actually a descendant of a wild desert cat.
 Now, for anyone who knows how desert weather works, once the sun goes down, temperatures drop rapidly.
 For cats, it’s hardwired in their minds to seek out warmth for survival.
 So, essentially, that warmth provides them with the sense of security they so deeply crave.
 Remember, your cat is a naturally guarded creature, and their fight or flight response is like no other.
 So, being the naturally skittish beings that they are, when something does provide them with a sense of security, they gravitate to it.